 4. Fishing efforts for most shark species are controlled by means of possession limits.
-Sharks are managed jointly by NMFS, through the Consolidated Atlantic Highly Migratory Species Fishery Management Plan (NMFS 2006), and by the Atlantic States Marine Fisheries Commission, under the Interstate Fishery Management Plan for Atlantic Coastal Sharks (ASMFC 2008d).
+Sharks are managed jointly by Currently, there is an Interstate Fishery Management Plan for Atlantic Coastal Sharks, the NMFS, through the Consolidated Atlantic Highly Migratory Species Fishery Management Plan (NMFS 2006), and by the Atlantic States Marine Fisheries Commission, under the Interstate Fishery Management Plan for Atlantic Coastal Sharks (ASMFC 2008d).
 The Atlantic States Marine Fisheries Commission's plan complements federal shark management actions and places special attention on the protection of pregnant females and juveniles in inshore nursery areas.
+Management Division manages these sharks domestically under the direction of the International Commission for the Conservation of Atlantic Tunas.
+Overfishing is occurring on make sharks, but they are not presently overfished.